asim/website/index.md

   <div id="container">
     <p><img src="/images/me.jpg" /></p>
     <p>
-      <p style="background: white; padding: 10px;">Asim Aslam is a technologist by training, founder of the open source startup Micro and a devout follower of the religion Islam.</p>
+      <p style="background: white; padding: 10px;">Asim Aslam is a technologist by training, founder of the open source startup Micro and follower of Islam.</p>
       <p>Places you can find Asim on the internet</p>
       <ul style="padding: 0;">
         <li><a href="https://github.com/asim">Github</a></li>